saidaibrg/charta.js/README.md

 # Charta.js - jot down your thoughts anytime, anywhere.

-This library can help you include a compact text editor with cloud storage into your software.
+This library can help you include a compact text editor with cloud storage into your web application.

 ## Ideas / Brainstorm about charta.js:
 * Inspired by Sticky Notes application on Mac.
 Can this library offer the handiness of Sticky Notes, but at the same time store all data securely?